Beneficial Classroom Activity

-Chess is a critical game for teaching a wide range of skills, and can be applied to students both young and old.
-Younger students will benefit from learning the basic movements of each piece and how they can be used in conjunction with others on the board.
-They’ll also learn patience as they think about each move they’re about to make and what the outcome could be.
-Older students will build on these skills with strategy and foresight, analyzing both their opponent’s moves and their own.
-This single game exalts a wide range of logic, critical thinking, and decision-making skills.
+Chess is a great game for teaching a wide range of skills in students young and old.
+Younger students benefit from learning the basic movements of each piece.
+They’ll learn patience as they think about each move they’re about to make and what the outcome could be.
+Older students build on these skills with strategy and foresight, analyzing both their opponent’s moves and their own.
+This game emphasizes a wide range of logic, critical thinking, and decision-making skills.

 How to Play

 Chess is a game played between 2 players on opposite sides of the game board.
 Each player has 16 pieces: 1 king, 1 queen, 2 rooks, 2 bishops, 2 knights, and 8 pawns.
 The goal of the game is to checkmate the other king, putting him in a position to be captured (in check), and preventing his escape from capture.
 As other pieces are captured they’re removed from the board.
 The 6 types of pieces each have their own moving requirements and patterns, which play into strategy.